syncfusion-content/maui-docs/MAUI/ProgressBar/Appearance.md

 The following properties are used to customize the appearance of the circular progress bar:

-* `ProgressRadiusFactor`: Defines the outer radius of the progress indicator.
+* `ProgressRadiusFactor:` Defines the outer radius of the progress indicator.
-* `ProgressThickness`: Defines the thickness of the progress indicator.
+* `ProgressThickness:` Defines the thickness of the progress indicator.
-* `TrackRadiusFactor`: Defines the outer radius of the track indicator.
+* `TrackRadiusFactor:` Defines the outer radius of the track indicator.
-* `TrackThickness`: Defines the thickness of the track indicator.
+* `TrackThickness:` Defines the thickness of the track indicator.
-* `ThicknessUnit`: Specifies whether the `ProgressThickness` or `TrackThickness` are defined in pixel or factor.
+* `ThicknessUnit:` Specifies whether the `ProgressThickness` or `TrackThickness` are defined in pixel or factor.

 The `ProgressThickness` or `TrackThickness` of the progress bar can be specified either in pixel or factor.
 If the `ThicknessUnit` is specified as `Pixel`, the range will be rendered based on the provided pixel value.
 If the `ThicknessUnit` is set as `Factor`, the provided factor value will be multiplied by the outer radius.
 For example, if the thickness width is set as 0.1, then 10% of outer radius is considered as thickness.